FOR IMMEDIATE RELEASE

-The 12th Annual World Sleep Day has partnered with Arianna Huffington’s Thrive Global, Ferring Pharmaceuticals, China Sleep Products Association, AmLife and Dormeo.
+The 13th Annual World Sleep Day has partnered with Arianna Huffington’s Thrive Global and AmLife.
 More sponsors will be included before March.

-Mr. Lew Mun Yee, the founder of AmLife states, “AmLife is fully devoted in the noble mission of World Sleep Society in advocating better quality sleep in mankind.
-AmLife proudly joins the call for Healthy Sleep, Healthy Aging–this year’s World Sleep Day theme.
-Aging or growing older does not mean compromising one’s health.
-AmLife’s new tagline, “Life.
-Redefined.” dovetails the 2019 theme.
-With better quality of sleep, life certainly can be redefined.
-Life can be much fuller in your golden years.”
+Mr. Lew Mun Yee, the founder of AmLife states, “AmLife is fully devoted in the noble mission of World Sleep Society in advocating better-quality sleep in mankind.
+AmLife proudly joins the call for Better Sleep, Better Life, Better Planet, this year’s World Sleep Day theme.
+AmLife’s new tagline—Life.
+Redefined.—dovetails the 2020 theme.
+With better quality of sleep, life certainly can be redefined.”

 About World Sleep Society

 World Sleep Day is organized by World Sleep Society, an international association whose mission is to advance sleep health worldwide.
 World Sleep Society hosts a biennial scientific congress on sleep medicine aiming to globally connect sleep professionals and researchers to advance current knowledge on sleep.
 A job board has also been created for sleep medicine professionals on www.worldsleepsociety.org.
 Follow the excitement on Twitter @_WorldSleep and facebook.com/WASMF.